colts70/The-Sematic-Stack/README.md

 It executes a "High-Intent Crawl

-This is the "Checkmate" move because it forces the AI to navigate your site according to your defined hierarchy of meaning, rather than its own statistical guess.
+It forces the AI to navigate your site according to your defined hierarchy of meaning, rather than its own statistical guess.

 Relationship: